iloElias/rhetoric/README.md

 [![Source Code](https://img.shields.io/badge/source-iloelias/rhetoric-blue.svg?style=flat-square)](https://github.com/iloElias/rhetoric)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-Simple router system for PHP

-Sure!
-Below is a markdown guide for using the PHP router system as a Composer package.

-# PHP Router System Package

 This PHP router system allows you to define and manage your application's routes in a simple and organized manner, inspired by Laravel's routing system.

 ## Usage